Our Board of Directors

 In 2009, the Indo-Canada Chamber of Commerce (ICCC) gave Mr. Ajmera the Entrepreneur Award in recognition of his achievements.

-Standing for election for the first time, Mr. Marc Caira is the Vice Chairman on the Board of Restaurant Brands International, the parent company of Tim Hortons, Burger King and Popeye’s Louisiana Kitchen.
-He also serves on the Board of Minto Homes one of the largest home builders in Canada and parts of the US., and on the Board of Gildan Activewear a Canadian based global manufacturer and supplier of branded apparel.
+Serving on the Board since 2019, Mr. Marc Caira is the past Vice Chairman on the Board of Restaurant Brands International, the parent company of Tim Hortons, Burger King Popeye’s Louisiana Kitchen and Firehouse Subs.
+He currently serves on the Board of Minto Homes, one of the largest home builders in Canada and parts of the U.S., and on the Board of Gildan Activewear a Canadian based global manufacturer and supplier of branded apparel.

-Until recently Marc also served on the Board of Hydro One, Ontario’s largest electricity and distribution utility and on the Board Governors of Seneca College, a leading post-secondary educational institution.
+Marc has also served on the Board of Hydro One, Ontario’s largest electricity and distribution utility and on the Board Governors of Seneca College, a leading post-secondary educational institution.

 Marc has held several senior positions including President and CEO of Tim Hortons Inc., Global CEO of Nestlé Professional and a member of the Executive Board of Nestle S.A in Switzerland, President and CEO of Parmalat North America, and President of Nestle Food Services in Canada.

 Marc received an Honors Diploma in Marketing Management from the Seneca College of Applied Arts and Technology in Toronto, Ontario in 1977.
 He is also a graduate of the Director Program at The International Institute for Management Development, Lausanne Switzerland.